< Back to Home

 Pros

-• Manage groups, word lists, tests and students in an easy to use interface
+• Robust classroom management features: manage students, groups, word lists, spaced repetition programs, tests, and more in an easy to use interface

 • Create spelling tests in seconds through one of many ways (pre-made lists, upload your own PDF or photo, or enter your words)